Joe Manchin: Trump years (2017–2021)

 According to FiveThirtyEight, which tracks congressional votes, Manchin voted with Trump's position 50.4% of the time during his presidency.

 Manchin initially welcomed Trump's presidency, saying, "He'll correct the trading policies, the imbalance in our trade policies, which are horrible."
 He supported the idea of Trump "calling companies to keep them from moving factories overseas".
 Manchin voted for most of Trump's cabinet nominees.
 He was the only Democrat to vote to confirm Attorney General Jeff Sessions and Treasury Secretary Steven Mnuchin, one of two Democrats to vote to confirm Scott Pruitt as EPA Administrator, and one of three to vote to confirm Secretary of State Rex Tillerson.

 Manchin voted for Trump's first two Supreme Court nominees, Neil Gorsuch and Brett Kavanaugh.
 In the former case, he was one of three Democrats (alongside Joe Donnelly and Heidi Heitkamp) to vote to confirm; in the latter case, he was the only one.
 He opposed the nomination of Amy Coney Barrett, citing the closeness to the upcoming presidential election.

 Manchin voted to convict in both Trump impeachment trials.

 Biden years (2021–2025)

 According to data journalism site FiveThirtyEight, Manchin had voted with Biden's position 87.9% of the time as of January 2023.
 Because the Senate was evenly divided between Democratic and Republican members during the early portion of the Biden administration, Manchin's ability to deny Democrats a majority made him very influential.

+In December 2021, Manchin signaled that he was not likely to vote for the Biden-supported Build Back Better Act, saying, "I cannot vote to continue with this piece of legislation.
+I just can't.
+I've tried everything humanly possible.
+I can't get there."
+Manchin named growing inflation, the national debt, and the Omicron variant of the SARS-CoV-2 virus as reasons for opposition.
+White House Press Secretary Jen Psaki responded that Manchin's comments "represent a sudden and inexplicable reversal in his position, and a breach of his commitments to the president and the senator's colleagues in the House and Senate".

+In December 2021, Manchin expressed displeasure with the tactics Democrats used in their attempts to pressure him into supporting the Build Back Better Act.
+In an interview with Politico, he said, "They figure, 'surely to God we can move one person.
+Surely, we can badger and beat one person up.'
+Well, guess what?
+I'm from West Virginia.
+I'm not from where they're from, [where] they can just beat the living crap out of people and think they'll be submissive...
+I just got to the wit's end...
+It's not the president, it's the staff.
+They drove some things and they put some things out that were absolutely inexcusable".